bluenviron/mediamtx/README.md

 sudo make install
 ```

-Videos can then be published with `VideoWriter`:
+Videos can be published with `VideoWriter`:

 ```python
 import cv2